batuhankrbb/coin_dino/README.md

 ## Features

-The list of features I'm planning to add:
+List of the features I'm planning to add:

 - Notifications
 - Theme (Dark, Light)